The Steinhaus-Weil property: its converse, subcontinuity and Solecki amenability: Measure under translation -- preliminaries

 \textbf{Proof.} For $V\subseteq G$ open with $K_{x}\subseteq V,$ suppose for $x_{n}\in F$ with $x_{n}\rightarrow x$ that $(x_{n},y_{n})\in K\backslash (G\times V).$ By compactness of $K,$ we may suppose w.l.o.g. that $y_{n}\rightarrow y.$ Then $(x,y)\in K\backslash (G\times V),$ and so $ (x,y)\in \{x\}\times K_{x}$ and $y\notin V;$ but $y\in K_{x}\subseteq V,$ a contradiction. $\square $

 From Prop.
 2 on\textit{\ upper} semicontinuity, we obtain information about $ m_{K}:t\mapsto \mu (Kt)$ below.
-(At no extra cost, this also yields a direct proof of the Fubini Theorem for null sets, Theorem FN\ below, in the manner of van Douwen [vDo]: see the Appendix.)
 This links with \textit{lower} semicontinuity.
 By a theorem of Fort, the $\varepsilon $-continuity points (defined in terms of the Hausdorff metric: see [For]) of an upper semicontinuous compact-valued mapping of a metric space into a totally bounded metric space form a dense open set, implying in a real-valued context such as here \textit{continuity} on a co-meagre set.
 We return to this shortly in Theorem LB below.

 \textbf{Proposition 3 (Sectional upper semicontinuity under a measure).} \textit{For a metric group }$G$,\textit{\ compact }$F\subseteq G$ \textit{and compact }$K\subseteq G^{2}$\textit{,\ and }$\mu \in \mathcal{M} (G)$\textit{, the map}